isomerpages/moe-cedargirlssec/_admissions/Direct School Admission to Year 1 in 2025.md

 <p>Once your child has been given a confirmed offer, a place has been reserved
 for your child in the school.
 However, your child must achieve a PSLE score that qualifies them for Posting Group 3 in order for them to be allocated to Cedar Girls’.
-You may wish to visit <a href="go.gov.sg/posting-groups" rel="noopener noreferrer nofollow" target="_blank">go.gov.sg/posting-groups</a> for more information on Posting Groups.</p>
+You may wish to <a href="https://www.moe.gov.sg/secondary/s1-posting/how-to-choose/considerations" rel="noopener noreferrer nofollow" target="_blank">click here</a> for more information on Posting Groups.</p>
 <p></p>
 <p>Please take note that once your child is successfully allocated to our
 school through the DSA-Sec, they will not be allowed to participate in